The opposite of Godly faith is not lack of faith …

 Than I would put a recovering alcoholic in charge of an open bar.

-Narcissistic leaders know how to make you feel needed and special.
+Narcissistic leaders know how to make you feel needed and affirmed.

-It’s how they control and use others to feed their own need for affirmation and validation.
+It’s how they control and use others to feed their own need for attention and validation.

-But their charm comes at great peril, because ultimately they will consume you to advance their own self-serving interests and agendas.
+But their charm comes at great peril, because ultimately they will consume you to advance their own self-serving agendas.

 Don’t be co-dependent, no matter how gifted they seem.